 Participants will be placed into groups that reflect their ability.
 Auditions are not required.
 Placement in ensembles will be determined by the number of years the participant has played, what type of repertoire he/she is currently playing, as well as a discussion with the participant’s private teacher.
 Video submission are encouraged for more accurate ensemble placement.
 ChamberFest offers private work with coaches, daily practice help, and wide-ranging musical workshops.
 Extracurricular activities like swimming, soccer, and ultimate frisbee also make up part of the day

-Overnight participants arrive between 5:00-7:00 PM on June 30 and/or July 7, to check into the gender-segregated, monitored dorms provided by Clark University.
-Single and double rooms options are available.
+Overnight participants arrive between 5:00-7:00 PM on July 12 and/or July 19, to check into the gender-segregated, monitored air-conditioned dorms, 4-6 room suites, provided by Clark University.
 Boarding accommodations include three meals a day.